itsumarfarooq/quizsliver/readme.md

 ## Disclaimer

 This extension is provided as is without any warranty of any kind.
-Also Author is not resonsible for any kind of damage cuse by this piece of software. **USE AT YOU OWN RISK**.
+Also Author is not responsible for any kind of damage caused by this piece of software. **USE AT YOU OWN RISK**.

 ## Contact Me